Thomas Sowell: Higher education and early career

-After leaving military service, Sowell completed high school, took a civil service job in Washington, DC, and attended night classes at Howard University, a historically black college.
-His high scores on the College Board exams and recommendations by two professors helped him gain admission to Harvard University, where he graduated magna cum laude in 1958 with a Bachelor of Arts degree in economics.
-He earned a master's degree from Columbia University the following year.
-Sowell had initially chosen Columbia University to study under George Stigler, who would later receive the Nobel Prize in Economics, but when he learned that Stigler had moved to the University of Chicago, he followed him there and, when he arrived in the fall of 1959, studied for his Doctor of Philosophy degree under Stigler.
+After leaving military service, Sowell completed high school, took a civil service job in Washington, D.C., and attended night classes at Howard University, a historically black college.
+His high scores on the College Board examinations and recommendations by two professors helped him gain admission to Harvard University, where he graduated magna cum laude in 1958 with a Bachelor of Arts degree in economics.
+He earned a Master of Arts degree from Columbia University the following year.
+Sowell had initially chosen Columbia University to study under George Stigler, who would later receive the Nobel Prize in Economics, but when he learned that Stigler had moved to the University of Chicago, he followed him there and studied for his doctorate under Stigler upon arriving in the fall of 1959.

-Sowell has said that he was a Marxist "during the decade of my 20s"; accordingly, one of his earliest professional publications was a sympathetic examination of Marxist thought vs. Marxist–Leninist practice.
-What began to change his mind toward supporting free market economics, he said, was studying the possible impact of minimum wages on unemployment of sugar industry workers in Puerto Rico, as a U.S. Department of Labor intern.
-Workers at the department were surprised by his questioning, he said, and he concluded that "they certainly weren't going to engage in any scrutiny of the law".
+Sowell has said that he was a Marxist during his 20s.
+One of his earliest professional publications was a sympathetic examination of Marxist thought vs. Marxist–Leninist practice.
+But in 1960, he began to change his mind toward supporting free-market economics after studying the possible impact of minimum wages on unemployment of sugar-industry workers in Puerto Rico, as a U.S. Department of Labor intern.
+Workers at the department were surprised by his questioning, he said, and he concluded, "they certainly weren't going to engage in any scrutiny of the law".

-Sowell ultimately received his Doctor of Philosophy in economics from the University of Chicago in 1968.
-His dissertation was titled "Say's Law and the General Glut Controversy".
+Sowell received his Doctor of Philosophy in economics from the University of Chicago in 1968.
+His dissertation was titled "Say's law and the General glut Controversy".